Key Takeaways:

 What is the Sequence of Returns Risk?

-Within investing, several forms of risk must be considered, such as interest rate risk or the market volatility of a stock.
+Several forms of risk must be considered in investing, such as interest rate risk or stock market volatility.
 Still, there is also the risk of diminished investment returns.
 The order in which they are withdrawn can present a real and significant impact on your retirement savings.
 This risk is called the “sequence of returns risk,” which can cause savings to run out far before the saver’s need for them does.

-Within a retirement portfolio, investments can often provide growth, and other assets provide income.
+Investments can often provide growth within a retirement portfolio, and other assets provide income.
 As funds are withdrawn, the ideal scenario is that the growth portion of a diversified portfolio will keep up with the withdrawals and replenish those funds.

 When more growth investments are sold, fewer assets can generate returns in the future to offset withdrawals.
 When this happens early in retirement, it has a more profound impact on the overall value of the retirement portfolio and its ability to maintain sufficient funding for ongoing withdrawals in the future.